Short reachability networks: Open problems

 \section{Open problems}

-We determined exactly the minimum number of transpositions needed in a $2$-reachable network.
-We also gave upper and lower bounds for $t$-reachable networks using star transpositions, although there is still a small gap between them.
+We determined exactly the minimum number of transpositions needed in a $2$-reachable network, and gave an upper bound for large values of $t$, but even the asymptotics are still open for large $t$.
+We also gave lower bounds for $t$-reachable networks using star transpositions, although there is still a gap between the upper and lower bounds even in this restrictive case.

 \begin{problem} What is the minimum number of transpositions needed in a $t$-reachable network?
 What if all transpositions are of the form $(1,\cdot)$? \end{problem}